uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/classifier-generation.md

 CLASSES = ['background', 'shape_target']
 ```

 First, let's make a function to check wether or not a target is inside the image slice or not.
-This function needs to take in the target and tile dimensions.
+This function needs to take in the tile dimensions and target information from the txt we previously generatd.

 ```python
 def contains_shape(x1, y1, x2, y2, data):